Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Transport coefficients and

-In Fig.~\ref{fig:diff_gamm} we show the dependence of $\xi$ on $\gamma$ for different values of the parameters $\beta_{A}$, $m'$ and $\sigma$, which are all defined above in section~\ref{sec:calc}.
-For all the plots shown in the figure, $\xi$ exhibits a power-law trend following the same exponent with the Lorentz factor $\gamma$ of the non-thermal particles, $\xi\propto\gamma^{-2/3}$.
-In the left panel, one can observe the increase in $\xi$ with increasing $\beta_{A}$ for a constant value of $m'=100\,\text{and}\,\sigma=5$.
-This indicates that the higher the velocity of the Alfv\'{e}n wave is, {the quicker the non-thermal particles will diffuse in $\gamma$ space.} In the middle panel we show the dependence of $\xi$ on $\gamma$ for different values of $m'$. {We observe} that with {increasing} $m'$, $\xi$ decreases for a fixed $\gamma$ value.
+In Fig.~\ref{fig:diff_gamm} we show the dependence of {pitch-angle-averaged momentum diffusion coefficient} {($\xi$)} on $\gamma$ for different values of the parameters $\beta_{A}$, $m'$, $\sigma$ and $B_{0}$, which are all defined above in section~\ref{sec:calc}.
+For all the plots shown in the figure, $\xi$ exhibits a power-law trend following the same exponent with the Lorentz factor $\gamma$ of the non-thermal particles, $\xi \propto\gamma^{-2/3}$.
+In {panel (a)}, one can observe the increase in $\xi$ with increasing $\beta_{A}$ for a constant value of {$m'=10^{4}, B_{0}=10^{-3}\,\text{G}\,\text{and}\,\sigma=5$}.
+This indicates that the higher the velocity of the Alfv\'{e}n wave is, the quicker the non-thermal particles will diffuse in $\gamma$ space.
+In {panel (b)} we show the dependence of $\xi$ on $\gamma$ for different values of $m'$.
+We observe that with increasing $m'$, $\xi$ decreases for a fixed $\gamma$ value.
 Such behaviour of $\xi$ is expected as $m'$ parameterizes the scale of the turbulent energy injection, and higher values of $m'$ indicate that the energy is getting injected at a lower scale.
-The behaviour shown in the middle panel of the figure implies that such an energy injection at smaller scales reduces the momentum diffusion, resulting in the reduced acceleration of particles with large gyro-radii.
+The behaviour shown in {panel (b)} of the figure implies that such an energy injection at smaller scales reduces the momentum diffusion, resulting in the reduced acceleration of particles with large gyro-radii.

-In the right panel of the figure we show the functional dependence of $\xi$ on $\gamma$ for fixed $\beta_{A}$ and $m'$ but varying $\sigma$.
-We observe with increasing $\sigma$ values the value of $\xi$ increases for a fixed $\gamma$ which is expected as with increasing $\sigma$, more and more Alfv\'{e}n waves would interact with the particles resulting in higher momentum diffusion $\xi$.
+In {panel (c)} {the right panel} of the figure we show the functional dependence of $\xi$ on $\gamma$ for fixed $\beta_{A}$, {$B_{0}$} and $m'$ but varying $\sigma$.
+We observe with increasing $\sigma$ values the value of $\xi$ increases for a fixed $\gamma$ which is expected as with increasing $\sigma$, more and more Alfv\'{e}n waves would interact with the particles resulting in higher momentum diffusion $\xi$. {Finally, in panel (d) we show the variation of the $\xi$ with the Lorentz factor $\gamma$ for different values of the magnetic field $B_{0}$.
+From the trend it can be observed that with increasing $B_{0}$ value the diffusion coefficient increases which implies that with higher magnetic field the diffusion enhances.}